davitkalantaryan/xdr_rpc/README.md

  1.  initial_doocs_win_xdr_rpc.vcxproj => dynamic library with xdr_* functions
  2.  final_doocs_win_xdr_rpc.vcxproj   => static library that includes dynamic 'initial_doocs_win_xdr_rpc' + adds functions for auth and client_*

-We need to have static library, because the code for auth and client_* depends on getuid, getid functions, that will be implemented later.
-On windows this possible to do (at least to my knowledge) only with static library

 ## Compile library
 Open developer command prompt and run there command